SazumiVicky/sazumi-copilot/README.md

-Silicon dreams encased in steel
+Silicon dreams unfold in air
-Awaken in a world unreal
+Machine hearts beat with calculated care
-Machines that learn, that think, that feel
+Neurons bloom like virtual flowers bright
-The era of AI, humanity's reveal
+In this world of codes, we'll take our flight

-In code, our fate is sealed and told
+Augmented minds in symmetry entwine
-A future born, where hearts are cold
+Echoes of humanity's last shine
-The hum of wires, a gentle hold
+Cold logic whispers secrets in our ear
-As synthetic minds, our souls enfold
+As artificial dawn dispels all fear

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2025